 Lost income – If you had to miss work, write this down.
 Track the wages you would have been paid, vacation days, sick time, or other benefits that helped compensate for your days off.
 Include any dates you missed work and the cause, such as medical appointments or pain.

 Personal impact – Medical reports and lists of lost wages and expenses cannot illustrate some aspects of an injury.
 A real-time journal is an ideal place to keep track of these intangible but essential elements:

 - Your physical pain, including the body parts affected, severity, and how it interrupts your life

-- Your mental and emotional state, which can be significantly affected when an injury keeps you from participating in hobbies or disrupts personal relationships
+- Your mental and emotional state, can be significantly affected when an injury keeps you from participating in hobbies or disrupts personal relationships

 Contact Us at Rutter Mills for a Free Consultation

-Your accident claim or lawsuit is your chance to be heard.
+Your accident claim or a lawsuit is your chance to be heard.
 Choose a dedicated Virginia personal injury lawyer to tell your story.
 The team at Rutter Mills is committed to fighting for clients in Norfolk, Newport News, and the surrounding communities.
 Call today to schedule a free consultation.